 This post may contain affiliate links, meaning I may receive a small commission if you make a purchase through any links that you click.
 Proceeds are used to help grow the Adulting With ADHD universe - thank you for your support!

-I had to scrap my normal episode, because I have something I’m really excited to talk about.
+I had to scrap my normal episode and talk about time management with ADHD, because I have something I’m really excited to talk about.
 And, it’s something that’s always been around, but I’ve finally tried it.
 And, it’s calendar blocking.
 By no means a new or novel idea, but it’s really moved the needle for me this past week, so I just had to talk about it now.

 Before I get too much further there’s a really good tutorial on calendar blocking by Amy Landino on YouTube.
 I’ll try to include the link in the show notes if I remember.
 But, if you just go to YouTube and find Amy Landino’s channel, she has a great demonstration on what I’m talking about.
 Go ahead, I’ll wait.